Isuzu Trooper: Mekong Star 4WD

-Second generation (1991–2007)
+Second generation (1991)

-In 1991 for the 1992 model year, Isuzu completely redesigned the Trooper to keep pace with changes in the SUV marketplace, making it larger, more powerful, and more luxurious.
+In December 1991 for the 1992 model year, Isuzu completely redesigned the Trooper to keep pace with changes in the SUV marketplace, making it larger, more powerful, and more luxurious.
+Originally only the long wheelbase, five-door model was on offer, but in March 1992 the shorter three-door model was added.
 These 4155 lb vehicles used a 3.2 L 177 PS (SOHC) petrol engine or 3.2-liter dual overhead cam (DOHC) version rated at 193 PS.
 A SOHC 3.2-liter engine producing 193 PS was introduced in 1996, replacing the earlier DOHC engine in selected export markets.
 Most models still used a part-time four-wheel-drive system, which required stopping the vehicle to engage and disengage the front axle.
-Starting in model year 1996, some Troopers came with a "shift-on-the-fly" engagement system.
+Starting in the 1996 model year, some Troopers came with a "shift-on-the-fly" engagement system.

-From 1992, the UBS series was available with a pushrod overhead valve (OHV) 3.1-liter inline-four engine intercooled turbo diesel (designated "4JG2") producing 114 PS at 3,600 rpm, and 260 Nm at 2,000 rpm.
+The UBS series was also available with a pushrod overhead valve (OHV) 3.1-liter inline-four engine intercooled turbo diesel (designated "4JG2") producing 114 PS at 3,600 rpm, and 260 Nm at 2,000 rpm.
+Japanese-market diesels have a claimed maximum power of 125 PS and 275 Nm of torque at the same engine speeds.
 It was offered as a more rugged and fuel-efficient option for towing and heavy-duty operation, relative to the standard 3.2-liter petrol.
 The diesel-powered Jackaroo was available with a five-speed manual transmission and manual front hubs only coupled to a part-time four-wheel drive system with open front and limited slip rear differentials.
 The 3.2-liter V6 petrol engine version was also available with an optional four-speed automatic transmission with automatic locking front hubs.
 The same diesel engine was also available in the UK and other markets with a belt-driven overhead camshaft, which developed slightly more power.
 After 1998, and the introduction of the "4JX1" 3.0-liter diesel engine, a four-speed automatic transmission was made available in addition to the five-speed manual transmission.